General Questions

 - Emerging AI video generators using new architectures

 This is why we provide probability scores rather than binary "AI-generated/real" labels.
-We continuously update our models to stay ahead of new AI video generation techniques, including the latest versions of SORA, Veo 3, and other synthetic media tools.
+We continuously update our models to stay ahead of new AI video generation techniques, including the latest versions of Sora, Veo, Kling, Runway, Grok, and other synthetic media tools.

 An "Uncertain" result (typically 40-60% confidence) means our AI cannot confidently classify the video as AI-generated or authentic.
 This can happen when: